Choctaw Indians in the 21st Century

 Realizing that manufacturing is subject to swings in the economy, the Choctaw leaders sought to diversify the tribe's economy.
 In the 1980s, they opened a nursing home and shopping center on the reservation.
 Both operations serve clients and customers from surrounding communities as well as from the reservation.
 By 1990, the tribe had developed a diversified economy that included manufacturing, retail, service, and government jobs.

 Dancing Rabbit Golf Club opened in 1997 and features an award-winning 18-hole golf course and club house.
 A second golf course was added two years later.
 These forays into the tourism industry proved to be beneficial to the tribe and spurred the chief and tribal council to implement the development of a destination resort to attract more visitors to the reservation.
 Thus, the summer of 2002 saw the opening of Geyser Falls Water Theme Park and the Golden Moon Hotel and Casino.
-Projects under development include a 280- acre recreational lake, a fitness and wellness center, more hotels, retail shopping, and additional golf courses.
-The tribe has also established the Choctaw Hospitality Institute to train workers for the casinos and other resort enterprises.
+Projects under development then included a 280- acre recreational lake, a fitness and wellness center, more hotels, retail shopping, and additional golf courses.
+The tribe also established the Choctaw Hospitality Institute to train workers for the casinos and other resort enterprises.

 The Choctaw community